open-telemetry/opentelemetry.io/README.md

 ## Submitting a blog post

-You can submit a blog post either by forking this repository and writting it locally or by using the GitHub UI.
+You can submit a blog post either by forking this repository and writing it locally or by using the GitHub UI.
 In both cases we ask you to follow the instructions provided by the [blog post template](archetypes/blog.md).